zheng0xd/JATIC-internal-docs/docs/process/platforms/slack.md

 ### Direct messages outside of the workspace

+!!! warning

-Since our Slack workspace is hosted by MITRE, members are able send messages to people on MITRE Slack outside of the program. **Please do not do this**; please restrict direct messages to those within our program.
+    Since our Slack workspace is hosted by MITRE, members are able send messages to people on MITRE Slack outside of the program.

+Please restrict direct messages to those within our program.

 With all other members of the program, you should have a shared workspace called `CDAO Test & Evaluation`.
 You can view your shared workspaces with another user within their profile.